Attack on Primorsk: Crude Supply Chain in the Crosshairs

 The geopolitical factor: Infrastructure as a war target 🌍

 This attack confirms a growing trend: energy infrastructure is a legitimate target in a war of attrition.
 For supply analysts, the risk is not just physical damage, but the uncertainty it generates in futures contracts.
-If a scenario of recurring attacks on Primorsk is simulated in a 3D model of the global supply chain, immediate volatility in Brent prices and pressure on European strategic reserves are observed.
+If a scenario of recurrent attacks on Primorsk is simulated in a 3D model of the global supply chain, immediate volatility in Brent prices and pressure on European strategic reserves are observed.
 The lesson is clear: the security of energy routes no longer depends only on weather, but on armed geopolitics.